-Golf, adaptive – League play and lessons at Eagle Lake Golf Course
+Golf, adaptive – Eagle Lake Golf Course, Plymouth

 Spend some time outdoors this summer taking in the views of a beautiful golf course while brushing up your skills and getting exercise.
 Golf is a sport you can play at any age or ability level, and enjoy with friends and family.
 The Courage Kenny adaptive golf program offers many options for those interested in the sport of golf.
 This program is designed to accommodate those who are interested in learning to play golf as well as those who want to return to the game of golf after the onset of a disability.

 Join us for a FREE clinic offering at this location - Patrice Cooper First Swing Adaptive Golf Clinic